 The Elegance of the Milonguero Style

 In contrast to some tango styles that remind me of a bustling casino, the milonguero style of tango reminds me of a Zen garden - an oasis of austerity, serenity, peace and natural beauty for quiet contemplation.
-The style aims at inward experiences, so the look becomes less important.
+The style prioritizes inward experiences, so the look becomes less important.
 In fact, it is danced in simple and natural steps, very little adornments are used in order to avoid complication and distraction, enabling the dancers to focus inwardly on feelings.

 That, however, does not reduce its aesthetic value.
 On the contrary, the style possesses a natural, simple and elegant beauty second to none.
 The following is an example.